Conference and convention organizers:

-The San Francisco Carbon Fund provides an opportunity for conferences and conventions to mitigate their event-related greenhouse gas emissions by investing in projects within the City and County of San Francisco.
+The San Francisco Carbon Fund provides an opportunity to mitigate event-related greenhouse gas emissions by investing in projects within the City and County of San Francisco.

 The San Francisco Carbon Fund provides funding to a range of projects.
 Depending on how much you want to mitigate, your investment can be represented by an entire project, or combined with others to proportionally supply a project.